f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

 published: true
 title: "Building an efficient backend for mobile app, which uses geolocation and spatial data (demo of using PostGIS and GeoDjango)"
 date:   2015-01-31 14:05:00
-categories: django devops tools postgres postgis geodjango mobile-backend rest nearby-search
+categories: django devops tools postgres postgis
 ---

 INTRO